clairechabas/file-uploader-firebase-storage-react-node/README.md

 ### `yarn start`

-Runs the app in the development mode.<br />
+Runs the app in the development mode on port 3000 as well as the API on port 8080 if you don't specify a different port as env variable in the start script.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />